rda0/ansible-role-iptables/README.markdown

 iptables_i_udp_srv: 53 123
 ```

+## Description

+This repo contains an [Ansible](https://www.ansible.com/) role to deploy a stateful [iptables](https://netfilter.org/projects/iptables/index.html) firewall in combination with [ipsets](https://netfilter.org/projects/ipset/index.html) for fast filtering against IP ranges or IP addresses.
+It supports both IPv4 and IPv6 with a single configuration.
+The filter policy is **deny all**, **allow some** in all [packet flow directions](https://upload.wikimedia.org/wikipedia/commons/3/37/Netfilter-packet-flow.svg) ([INPUT](https://github.com/rda0/diagram/blob/master/iptables-chains-hooks-dark.png), [OUTPUT](https://github.com/rda0/diagram/blob/master/iptables-chains-hooks-dark.png), [FORWARD](https://github.com/rda0/diagram/blob/master/iptables-chains-hooks-dark.png)).
+This policy allows not only to filter all the services provided to a network, but also to filter all the services in the other direction (consumed from a network).
+However, there is also a configuration option to enable unidirectional filtering mode to allow all outgoing traffic, as it is a common setup on most homegrade router firewalls.

 While the end result only consists of a configuration file (with the networks and open ports) and a few bash scripts to generate the ipsets and iptables rules, deployment using Ansible makes it scalable across a wide range of hosts with different services.

 This role is not intended for routers with lots of interfaces which would require a complex setup.
 All interfaces are treated equally and are automatically protected.